ogbigboss/how-i-got-my-netflix-show-cancelled/README.md

 The pitch could honestly be just the first three chapters here, with maybe like an outline on the rest just to be like wtf.
 Another approach, this way I get to constantly add background information, all of which would be of increasing interest as this becomes some weird show on my past or whatever

+### Burn Notice quotes to use

+> "You can't choose your intelligence sources.
+Might be a heroin smuggler, a dictator... or your mom." — "Identity" episode, likely Westen